Logo light mode the Fabryk

 This northern gem offers more than just acceptance; it's also brimming with cultural attractions.
 From the iconic Hallgrímskirkja church to the colorful streets of downtown Reykjavik, there's a lot to explore.

 While you're in the city, make sure to check out some of the most famous gay establishments that Reykjavik has to offer.
-They are not just places to have a great time, but also landmarks in the fight for LGBT rights in Iceland.
+They are not just places to have a great time, but also landmarks in the fight for LGBTQ+ rights in Iceland.

-• Kiki Queer Bar - Known for its vibrant atmosphere and fabulous drag shows, this is a must-visit for any gay traveler.
+• Kiki Queer Bar: Known for its vibrant atmosphere and fabulous drag shows, this is a must-visit for any gay traveler.

-Gay Reykjavik Photo by Héloïse Delbos on Unsplash
+Photo by Héloïse Delbos on Unsplash

 9. Valparaiso, Chile